mglx01/Offsec_PG_Practice/README.md

+# Penetration Testing & Ethical Hacking Portfolio

-This repository serves as a technical portfolio of my journey toward the Offensive Security Certified Professional (OSCP) certification.
-It contains detailed write-ups and documentation for machines compromised on OffSec Proving Grounds Practice.
+This repository serves as a professional technical portfolio documenting my practical cybersecurity journey and successful achievement of the **Offensive Security Certified Professional (OSCP)** certification.
+It contains detailed write-ups, methodology breakdowns, and documentation for machines and labs compromised across platforms such as Hack The Box and OffSec Proving Grounds Practice.